BuiltWithGenie/StockInspector/README.md

 ## Stock inspector dashboard

 A dashboard to inspect stocks with data from Yahoo Finance.
+See the video tutorial [here](https://www.youtube.com/watch?v=4ypKzNagGXk)

 ## Installation